Pakistan co-sponsors resolution on Jerusalem status for action at emergency UNGA session

-UNITED NATIONS, Dec 20 (APP):Pakistan told the OIC Ambassadorial Group at the United Nations, which met Tuesday ahead of the UN General Assembly’s (UNGA) special emergency session on Jerusalem Status, that it will fully support and co-sponsor a resolution calling for the withdrawal of US decision to recognize the holy city as Israel’s capital.
+UNITED NATIONS, Dec.
+20 (APP):Pakistan told the OIC Ambassadorial Group at the United Nations, which met Tuesday ahead of the UN General Assembly’s special emergency session on Jerusalem Status, that it will fully support and co-sponsor a resolution calling for the withdrawal of U.S. decision to recognize the holy city as Israel’s capital.

 “Our support remains unwavering,” she added.